lucas-althoff/lucas-althoff.github.io/_pages/about.md

 This is Lucas Althoff's home on the web!

-At present I am working on a doctoral thesis in the research area of Saliency Prediction on 360° Videos, applied technologies like Virtual Reality and Machine Learning are some of the possible interesting applications of my work.
+At present I am working on a doctoral thesis in the research area of Computer Vision, specifically Saliency Prediction on 360° Videos.
+Applied technologies like Virtual Reality and Machine Learning are some of the possible interesting applications of my work.

 I am also working in a research project [PES360](https://lucas-althoff.github.io/portfolio/pes360) about editing technics to improve 360° videos streaming, which are related directly to my thesis work.